7 out of every 10 customers abandon their shopping carts.

 While the above abandoned-cart email template is good on its own, an image of the product and customer support number would’ve been an added bonus to push the sale a little more.

-Apart from cost reasons, one more reason as to why shoppers abandon their carts is the lack of easy accessibility to customer support.
+Apart from cost reasons, one more reason why shoppers abandon their carts is the lack of easy accessibility to customer support.

-They may have queries about the product, shipping, or other concerns which may be a deterrent to the sale.
+They may have queries about the product, shipping, or other concerns that may deter the sale.

-It’s a great idea to include related and recommended items in an abandoned cart email.
+Including related and recommended items in an abandoned cart email is a great idea.

 Some buyers may not be sure of the item that they have abandoned in the cart.
 Displaying similar items may help them find something that exactly matches their needs.